tetrapod00/godot-docs/tutorials/2d/using_tilesets.rst

 You can create an additional alternative tile variant by clicking the large "+" icon next to the alternative tile.
-This is equivalent to selecting the base tile and right-clicking it to choose **Create an Alternative Tile** again.
+This is equivalent to selecting the base tile and right-clicking it to choose :btn:`Create an Alternative Tile` again.

 .. note::